• Skip to main content

 Fix: Flashlight Not Working or Grayed Out on iPhone

-The Flashlight on iPhone can be easily accessed at any time by swiping up on the screen of your device and tapping on the torch icon in Control Center.
+The Flashlight on iPhone can be easily accessed at any time by swiping up on the screen of your device and tapping on the Torch Icon located in the Control Center.

 While this feature remains accessible most of the time, the Flashlight Icon in Control Center can sometimes appear grayed out, which prevents the Flashlight from being used.